nathanael-thms/chirper/README.md

+# This app is no longer fully supported with the release of laravel 12, it will only receive updates once every two months and uses the no-longer maintained laravel breeze
 ## About this app
 Chirper is a basic Laravel app I made to learn about the framework
 ## Make this app yourself